AgoraIO/Advanced-Video/Android/README.md

 #### <h2 id="switching"> Switching between different video inputs </h2>

-Only one video input instance is created in charge of generating video frames, and the frames are obtained from one input at one time but can be switched to another input at any time and SDK is not aware.
+Only one video input instance is created in charge of generating video frames, and the frames from one input can be switched to another at any time and SDK is not aware.

-Video frames are sent in a Service.
+Video frames are sent in a service.
 The video input continues to send video even if the app goes to background until stopped.

-An OpenGL worker thread is managed by the Service.
+An OpenGL worker thread is managed by the service.
 All video inputs have the same output Surface, and frame data is obtained from the Surface periodically.

 ### Audio & Video Customized Packet Encryption Using Raw-data Plugin Interface